loveorchids/probaV/README.md

 all the races of man kinds (Caucasian, Mongoloid, Negroid, etc.).<br>
 Based on above reason, we increase the parameter to 1.5 times, the result is not overfitted, but the numerical result is worse.
-The possible reason to this is increase the parameter makes the network hard to be optimized.<vr>
+The possible reason to this is increase the parameter makes the network hard to be optimized.<br>

 #### Why use Trellis Module
 Due to the result of both RDN and CARN looks a little bit blurred, increase the shapeness of the output image became the first priority. <br>